dubeysatyam2002/Smart-Expense-Tracker/Learning_Guide.md

 ---

-## Part 3: Learning Path for This Project
+## Part 3: Learning Path for This Project ("You can do it at your own pace")

 ### Week 1: Foundations
 **Goal**: Understand how everything works together